peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 - Must stay below 40th average position

-   In the group with average position above 40, we see clearly that songs that fell within this group almost certainly did not stay on the chart for more than 20 weekly (with the exception of a few outliers).
+   In the group with average position above 40, it was clear that songs that fell within this group almost certainly did not stay on the chart for more than 20 weekly (with the exception of a few outliers).
 Even for those that made it past 20 weeks, the longest any song stayed was about 30 weeks.

 - Lowest average position = best songs?

-   When we observe the density of the blue dots, we note the clear median line at 20 weeks on chart (dark blue area, i.e. more songs overlap here).
-In the upper left quadrant, we note a small group of song cluster around average position of 20 but only stayed on the charts for about 40 weeks.
+   There was a clear median line at 20 weeks on chart (dark blue area, i.e. more songs overlap here).
+In the upper left quadrant, there was also a small group of song cluster around average position of 20 but only stayed on the charts for about 40 weeks.

 - So, where are the unicorns?

-   The most interesting phenomenon is that songs with the best average weekly positions were not the ones which stayed on the charts the longest.
-We need to examine this in greater detail in the multivariate analyses later, but this indicates that there was a sweet spot of hitting average weekly position of between 20 and 40, where there was a chance of becoming "unicorns" that last more than a year on the charts.
+   The most interesting phenomenon was that songs with the best average weekly positions were not the ones which stayed on the charts the longest.
+This indicated that there was a sweet spot of hitting average weekly position of between 20 and 40, where there was a chance of becoming "unicorns" that last more than a year on the charts.

 ![Boxplot_peak_time]({{site-url}}/images/boxplot_time_vs_peak.png)

 #### Comments:

-Songs which peaked proportionately earlier had a higher variance of stay duration on the charts, nevertheless, they have lower median duration on charts and also a lower high compared to songs which peaked late.
+Songs which peaked proportionately earlier had a higher variance of stay duration on the charts, nevertheless, they had lower median duration on charts and also a lower high compared to songs which peaked late.

 ### 7. Multivariate Analyses